mkdpsingh/AzureDeProject/Project-OlistBrazilianE-Commerce/README.md

 In Relative URL we are passing dynamic content whic will be like below which will take from ForEachInput.json manily the two variables, "csvRelativeUrl" & "file_name".

+Note - While creating Lookup uncheck "First row only" to get all data from json file.